-"Well remembered, my darling!"
+"Well remembered, my darling!" that are no allege bas

 "Ah, but," said Helen, archly, "I remember too what my cousin replied - 'If Sir William Temple had practised his theory, he would not have been ambassador at the Hague, or -"

 "Pshaw! the boy's always ready enough with his answers," interrupted Mr. Fielden rather petulantly.
 "There's the fair, my dear; more in your way, I see, than Sir William Temple's philosophy."